cylc/cylc-doc/src/user-guide/running-suites.rst

                   interval = PT10S

-.. _Suite Server Logs:
+.. _Workflow Server Logs:

-Suite Server Logs
+Workflow Server Logs
 -----------------

 Each suite maintains its own log of time-stamped events in the